MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 There are numerous use cases for this API, the most common one is people who call this API and implement their custom [CrashesListener](#customize-your-usage-of-mobile-center-crashes).

-## Customize your usage of Mobile Center Crashes
+## Customize your usage of App Center Crashes

-Mobile Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to Mobile Center.
+App Center Crashes provides callbacks for developers to perform additional actions before and when sending crash logs to App Center.

 To handle the callbacks, you must either implement all methods in the `CrashesListener` interface, or override the `AbstractCrashesListener` class and pick only the ones you're interested in.